owenkerrisk/Potential-Impossible-Travel/README.md

    **Observed Findings:**
-   - **Account 1:** Logins from 3 nearby locations within 4 days.
-No unusual behavior.
+   - **Account 1:** Logins from 3 nearby locations within 7 days.
+No unusual behaviour.
+All under three hour drive period.
-   - **Account 2:** Logins from 4 locations within 7 days.
-All locations were within a 2-hour train ride.
+   - **Account 2:** Logins from 4 locations within 5 days.
+Kansas city - Ontario involved some further investigation.
+It is over a 3 hour flight which doesn't seem suspected behaviour due to the 6 hour log in time difference from one area to the other.
+Followed up with this user and was approved he would be working on the East Coast during this time period.

 ---